Updated April 23, 2025 8:10 AM PT

 It is typically considered low to medium risk.
 However, some bonds (namely corporate bonds) don't have guaranteed payments if the company fails.

-• Good for: Long-tem investments
+• Good for: Stable source of income

 • Risk level: Moderate